Cantera/cantera-website/pages/science/reactors/molereactor.rst

 A Mole Reactor is defined by the three state variables:

-- :math:`U`, the total internal energy of the reactors contents (in J)
+- :math:`U`, the total internal energy of the reactor's contents (in J)

 - :math:`V`, the reactor volume (in m\ :sup:`3`)